 After the neurectomy, the muscle atrophies, reducing the muscle’s volume.
 This effect, however, cannot be compared with that of removing the gastrocnemius muscle.
-A neurectomy can achieve a reduction in volume between 1.5 and 3cm.
-This is due to the fact that a large amount of the calf muscle’s volume remains despite attrition.
-In addition, the calf muscle may be innervated from individual nerve branches which do not originate from the typical bundle in the hollow of the knee.
+A neurectomy can achieve a reduction in volume between 1.5 and 5cm depending on the volume of the gastrocnemius muscles.
+Only a small amount of the calf muscle’s volume remains.
+In very rare cases the calf muscle may be innervated from individual nerve branches which do not originate from the typical bundle in the hollow of the knee.
 These branches could partially replace the lost nerve trunk and in doing so prevent the desired muscle attrition.

 Generally only a selective neurectomy is employed for calf reduction.
-The surgeon only separates the nerve branch which connects to the inner head of the gastrocnemius muscle.
-The doctor does not separate the branch connecting the lateral muscle head, due to it’s close proximity to the nerve branch of the soleus muscle.
-The patient will experience loss of function if a neurectomy is performed on the soleus muscle.
+The surgeon separates the nerve branch which connects to the inner head of the gastrocnemius muscle.
+The doctor does also separate the branch connecting the lateral muscle head, despite it’s close proximity to the nerve branch of the soleus muscle.
+This requires a lot of expierience in this operation and training in microsurgery.

 - If the nerves are not atypically placed then the intrusion is minimal.

-- On occasion, the nerves are placed atypically; the results are therefore hard to predict.
+- On occasion, the nerves are placed atypically; the results are hard to predict in such rare cases.

 - A neurectomy is performed on a healthy muscle.